zwilsoncc/docs/pages/docs/other/faq.md

 At the moment there is no way to change this.
 We do have this on the roadmap though!

-For [enterprise customers](mailto:enterprise@zeit.co?subject=Custom%20Hardware%20Resources) we can offer customizations which include more resources for deployments.
+For [enterprise customers](mailto:enterprise@zeit.co?subject=Custom%20Hardware%20Resources), we offer customizations which include more resources for deployments.

 ## How Do I Update My Deployment's Files or Code?

 Deployments are immutable.
-This means they cannot be be modified after being created.
+This means they cannot be modified after being created.
 To update your application, you need to deploy the new version using the command `now`, after that you will get a new unique deployment URL similar to `my-app-hjrehxuuih.now.sh`.

 This model enables a few interesting benefits: